-I will be part of a lot of book events in the next few weeks, and would love it if people would come meet me (and even buy a couple of books if you’re so inclined.)
-I will have plenty of paperback copies of both Acre’s Bastard and The Count of the Sahara.
+I will be part of a lot of book events in the next few weeks, and would love it if people would come meet me (and even buy a couple of books if you are so inclined.)
+I will have plenty of paperback copies of both Acres and The Count of the Sahara.

 Please stop by and say hello.
-I love meeting readers (even those who don’t buy my book, although I may steal a lock of hair for a voodoo doll–you won’t even miss it)
+I love meeting readers (even those who do not buy my book, although I may steal a lock of hair for a voodoo doll, you will not even miss it)

 I’m very grateful for the help I’ve received in advance of the launch from Naperville Writers Group, my trusted beta readers, and those who have read advance copies and actually liked the darned thing.

 This book isn’t an easy sell, so any help I can get is appreciated.
 If you’d like to help, I can think of a couple of things:

 Tell your friends.
 Tweetfacelinkblog to your heart’s content.

 Leave a review, even a luke-warm one, on your favorite book site.
 The number of reviews counts almost as much as the rating in this crazy online world run by our robot overlords.
 Amazon, Goodreads, Facebook pages… you know the drill